rotated8/dotfiles/README.md

 - [Virtualbox](https://www.virtualbox.org/) - Used by Vagrant, Virtualbox does the heavy lifting for my virtual environments,

-Neovim and ripgrep are now included in Ubuntu packages, and can be installed with apt!
+Neovim and ripgrep are now included in Ubuntu packages, and can be installed with apt (Ubuntu 18.10+)!

 - [Neovim](https://neovim.io/) - A performant, modern version of Vim.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - Grep, but written in Rust, with a slightly different